Personare/back-end-challenge/README.md

 # personare-converter

-An API that converts currencies
+An API that converts currencies.

 ## Getting started

-After cloning this repository, follow the instructions to get started
+After cloning this repository, follow the instructions to get started:

  ```
 cd back-end-challenge